litestar-org/litestar/docs/usage/5-responses.md

 )
 ```

-No templating engine is tightly integrated to Starlite, if you want support for other templating engines you can use a
+Starlite is decoupled from the templating engines.
+If you want to add support for another templating engine, you can
-subclass of `starlite.template.AbstractTemplateEngine` and specify it as the engine in the config.
+easily do this by subclassing `starlite.template.AbstractTemplateEngine`.

 ## Using Custom Responses